EU Data Sovereignty for Kubernetes¶

 - Eliminate Kubernetes Secrets and etcd as attack vectors

-then CloudTaser provides the technical controls to make that possible.
+then cloudtaser provides the technical controls to make that possible.

 Primary target: financial services, healthcare, government, and regulated SaaS

-CloudTaser is designed for organizations with 500--10,000 employees running production workloads on GKE, EKS, or AKS.
+cloudtaser is designed for organizations with 500--10,000 employees running production workloads on GKE, EKS, or AKS.
 Financial services is the initial focus, followed by healthcare, government, and B2B SaaS.